In Vitro Antiviral Testing

 Yield reduction assay.
 Yield reduction assay is a labor-intensive but powerful technique for evaluating a compound’s antiviral efficacy.
 The three-step assay involves: infecting cells in the presence of different concentrations of the test article; collecting the cells or cell culture supernatants after a cycle of virus replication; and determining virus titers by plaque assay, TCID50, or quantitative real-time PCR.

 Antibody-dependent enhancement (ADE) assay.
 ADE occurs when non-neutralizing or sub-neutralizing antiviral proteins facilitate virus entry into host cells leading to enhanced infectivity.
 ADE, which has been observed in viruses such as Dengue and Influenza, poses a challenge in vaccine development.
 Using flow cytometry, plaque assay or qPCR, this assay evaluates the ADE effect of test articles on virus infection in Fc receptor bearing cells.

 Hemagglutination-inhibition test (HAI).
 HAI assay tests the efficacy of influenza vaccine candidates in preventing virus-induced hemagglutination.
 We offer HAIs against H1, H7 and H10 subtypes of the Influenza virus.

-Quantitative suspension/carrier test.
-This test is used to evaluate virucidal activity of chemical disinfectants within a given contact time in suspension or on a non-porous surface.
+Quantitative suspension test.
+This test is used to evaluate virucidal activity of chemical disinfectants within a given contact time in suspension.
 Generally, a 4 log10 reduction in virus titer (99.9% inactivation) is an indicator of a disinfectant’s virucidal properties detected under the test conditions.